Classification of LCD and self-dual codes over a finite non-unital local ring: LCD codes over the ring

 The next result gives a relationship between an LCD code over $E_p$ and an LCD code over $\mathbb{F}_p$. \begin{theorem} An $E_p$-linear code $C$ is LCD if and only if it is generated by a matrix of the form $rG$ where $G$ generates an $\mathbb{F}_p$-LCD code $D$. \end{theorem} \begin{proof} By Theorem \ref{thm4}, an LCD code $C$ over $E_p$ is generated by a matrix of the form $rG$ where $G$ generates an $\mathbb{F}_p$-LCD code $D$.

-Conversely, suppose that $C$ is an $E_p$-linear code and $rG$ be its generator matrix where $G$ generates an $\mathbb{F}_p$-LCD code $D$.
+Conversely, suppose that $C$ is an $E_p$-linear code and $rG$ is its generator matrix where $G$ generates an $\mathbb{F}_p$-LCD code $D$.
 By Theorem \ref{thm3}, the $E_p$-span of $rG$, $\langle rG\rangle _{E_p}$ is an LCD code over $E_p$.
 It is easy to see that the $E_p$-span of $rG$ always contains the additive span of $rG$ by taking scalars as $0$ or $r$.
 Therefore, the code $C$ generated by the matrix $rG$ is an LCD code over $E_p$. \end{proof}

-\begin{definition}[Monomial equivalent codes] Two $E_p$-linear codes $C$ and $C'$ of the same length $n$ are called monomial equivalent over the ring $E_p$ if there exists a monomial matrix $M_{n\times n}$ over $E_p$ (a matrix consisting only one nonzero entry from $E_p\setminus J$ in each row and column, where $J$ is the set of all the right zero divisors of $E_p$) such that $C_1=C_2M=\{xM \mid x\in C_2\}$. \end{definition}
+\begin{definition}[Monomial equivalent codes] Two $E_p$-linear codes $C$ and $C'$ of the same length $n$ are called monomial equivalent if there exists a monomial matrix $M_{n\times n}$ over $\mathbb{F}_p$ (a matrix consisting only one non-zero entry from $\mathbb{F}_p$ in each row and each column) such that $C=C'M=\{xM \mid x\in C'\}$. \end{definition}

-Note that with respect to the above definition, monomial and permutation equivalence over $E_2$ coincide, as $er=es=e$ for all $e \in E_2$.
+The following result is crucial for our study, as it gives a condition under which two free linear codes over $E_p$ become monomial equivalent.